mr-ansar/layer-cake/doc/source/design-and-implementation.rst

 over a network connection, or between a process and a disk file.

-Messages are either an instance of a registered class (i.e. refer to :func:`~.bind()`) or an instance of an inline, or anonymous type, such as a table of floats, cube of integers or map of integers to strings.
+Messages are either an instance of a registered class (i.e. refer to :func:`~.bind()`) or an instance of an inline, or anonymous type (e.g. a table of floats, cube of integers or map of integers to strings).
 The latter requires specific handling with :func:`~.def_type` and :func:`~.cast_to`.

 .. _lc-type: